Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 ### 3. Corpus, Materials, And Reusable Research Infrastructure

-This lane makes the science cumulative.
+This work area makes the science cumulative.

 It asks: